What

 Understanding Post Traumatic Stress Disorder (PTSD)

-Post-traumatic stress disorder (PTSD) is a mental health disorder that can develop after a person experiences or witnesses a traumatic event, such as a natural disaster, a car accident, or a violent attack.
+Post Traumatic Stress Disorder (PTSD) is a mental health disorder that can develop after a person experiences or witnesses a traumatic event, such as a natural disaster, a car accident, or a violent attack.
 People with PTSD may experience flashbacks, nightmares, and intense emotional distress when reminded of the traumatic event.
 They may also have difficulty sleeping and concentrating, and may feel detached or emotionally numb.
 PTSD can significantly interfere with a person’s daily life and functioning, but with appropriate treatment, it can be managed effectively.

 Symptoms of PTSD may include: